xJonathanLEI/substrate-contracts-workshop/0/deploying-your-contract.md

 You will notice on the **Code** tab there is a new object that represents our smart contract.
 We now need to deploy our smart contract to create an **instance**.
 Press the **"Deploy"** button on the flipper contract.

-To instantiate our contract we just need to give this contract account an _endowment_ of `1,000,000` in order to pay the storage rent and again set the _maximum gas allowed_ to default value(`1,000,000`) units:
+To instantiate our contract we just need to give this contract account an _endowment_ of `10 Units` in order to pay the storage rent and again set the _maximum gas allowed_ to value(`1,000,000`):

 ![An image of the Contracts Instance Page](./assets/flipper-instance-page.png)